 The final day of the West Highland Way takes walkers down into Fort William past the foot of Ben Nevis.
 I think the suggestion is that one crowns the glory of one’s achievement by running up and down the tallest mountain in the UK.
 This approach was definitely not for us, as we intended to begin our rest today as soon as was feasibly possible by getting into Fort William as early as we could.
 We intended to take Alan’s shortcut.

-There was no shortcut up the 260m pull up from Lochleven up the lower slopes of the Mamores.
+There was no shortcut to the 260m pull up from Lochleven up the lower slopes of the Mamores.
 To my mind it was no harder than the Devil’s Staircase of yesterday, and was the hardest point of what was an anticlimactic day after the spectacular drama of the Glencoe panoramas.
 Although it didn’t yield such spectacular views, Kinlochleven looked very pretty from the slopes of the Mamores,

 and there was a lovely view south down Loch Leven to the Pap of Glencoe.